aptos-labs/aptos-core/network/README.md

 + [`DiemTransport`] &mdash; A secure, reliable transport.
 It uses [NoiseIK] over TCP to negotiate an encrypted and authenticated connection between peers.
-The DiemNet version and any Diem-specific application protocols are negotiated afterward using the [DiemNet Handshake Protocol].
+The AptosNet version and any Diem-specific application protocols are negotiated afterward using the [AptosNet Handshake Protocol].

 * [`ConnectivityManager`] &mdash; Establishes connections to known peers found via Discovery.
 Notifies [`PeerManager`] to make outbound dials, or disconnects based